SenseiCain/hearthstone-deck-builder/README.md

 This is an SPA that allows users to build decks for the popular Blizzard game, Hearthstone.
 The application is compromised of a standalone Rails API, and a front end webpage written in Vanilla JS.
 The API currently serves information on Cards, and Heros included in the current rotation of the game.

-## Inspiration

-Hearthstone is a wonderful FTP game (debatable) that is easy to pick up & hard to master.
-When tasked with building a SPA for Flatiron School, I promptly Googled "top apis" and surprisingly discovered that Blizzard had one of the most used APIs at the time.

 ## Screenshot

 <img src="https://raw.githubusercontent.com/SenseiCain/hearthstone-deck-builder/master/screenshot.png" width=500>